Keyfactor/iis-orchestrator/readme_source.md

 ----------------|---------------
 Category | Select Windows Certificate or the customized certificate store display name from above.
 Container | Optional container to associate certificate store with.
 Client Machine | Hostname of the server containing the certificate store to be managed.
+If this value is 'localhost' no WinRM session will be created and a local PowerShell workspace will be used against the local server, otherwise a WinRM session will be created to the hostname to manage a remote server.
 Store Path | Windows certificate store to manage.
 Store must exist in the Local Machine store on the target server.
 Orchestrator | Select an approved orchestrator capable of managing Windows Certificates (one that has declared the WinCert capability)
 WinRm Protocol | Protocol to use when establishing the WinRM session.
 (Listener on Client Machine must be configured for selected protocol.)